October 21, 2025 (4mo ago) — last updated January 9, 2026 (2mo ago)

 Q: What is Customer Lifetime Value (CLV) and why does it matter?

-A: Customer Lifetime Value (CLV) is the total net revenue a customer is expected to bring to your business over the entire time they remain a customer.
-Shifting focus from one-off sales to CLV changes how you allocate budget and prioritize initiatives—moving spend from constant acquisition to retention and product experience.
-Measuring CLV helps you identify high-value segments, justify higher acquisition spend for the right customers, and build predictable revenue over time (see Investopedia on CLV for a primer: https://www.investopedia.com/terms/c/customer-lifetime-value.asp).
+A: Customer Lifetime Value (CLV) is the total net revenue a customer is expected to bring to your business over the time they remain a customer.
+Shifting focus from one-off sales to CLV changes how you allocate budget and prioritize initiatives, moving spend from constant acquisition toward retention and product experience.
+Measuring CLV helps you identify high-value segments and justify higher acquisition spend for the right customers1.

 Q: How much impact can retention and CLV improvements have?

 A: Small improvements in retention can produce outsized profit increases.
-Bain & Company reports that increasing customer retention by 5% can increase profits by 25% to 95% depending on the industry.
-Also, acquiring a new customer can cost materially more than retaining an existing one—so investing in CLV often yields far better ROI than a pure acquisition push (Bain & Company: https://www.bain.com/insights/the-value-of-loyalty/; overview of acquisition vs retention economics: https://www.invespcro.com/blog/customer-acquisition-retention/).
+Research shows that increasing customer retention by 5% can increase profits by 25% to 95%, depending on the industry2.
+Because acquiring a new customer often costs materially more than retaining an existing one, investing in CLV usually yields better ROI than a pure acquisition push3.

 Q: How do I calculate CLV in a simple, actionable way?

-A: Use a straightforward formula to get started:
+A: Start with a straightforward formula to get a baseline:

 CLV = (Average Purchase Value × Purchase Frequency) × Average Customer Lifespan